SEX WORK LAWS IN AUSTRALIA

 It is legal to do private sex work in a client’s home or other private premises, e.g. a motel or hotel room (outcalls).

 Private sex work by a single worker from a premises (incalls) is a legal grey area.
-It is likely that one private sex worker working from their own home is legal (i.e. not criminalised – see page 26 of the linked article).
-However if the place they are working in does not comply with local council requirements, or they do not have permission from a landlord, strata management, or body corporate, tenants may face eviction.
+It is legal (not criminalised) for one private sex worker to work from their own home (see page 26 of the linked article).
+However, local councils, landlords and building management organisations (strata or body corporate) may prohibit sex work in residential areas.
+This places independent/private sex workers at risk of eviction.

 Street-based sex work